 Many of us can relate to this scenario:

 -The day we get a new job, we hear that a loved one has been diagnosed with cancer.

 -Two years into a marriage, a spouse passes away.

 -Three months into a pregnancy, a miscarriage occurs.

 -Fifteen years into a marriage, a spouse decides to leave.

-- Weeks after graduation, a beloved child dies in a car accident.
+-Just weeks after graduation, a beloved child dies in a car accident.

 The list can go on and on.
 We may be living the paschal mystery in our daily lives without making the connections.
 As Jesus relates to our bittersweet seasons, we relate to his.